 Banks may charge different types of fees including an account setup fee, monthly maintenance fee, cash withdrawal fee, and interbank transfer fee.
 Potential customers should be made aware of all such tariffs and fees.
 This is known as the “fee information document”.

 In addition to a new bank account, the bank may offer a debit card and internet banking.
 Internet banking is often cheaper compared to traditional in-branch transactions.
 The prerequisite for this online facility would be access to a Bulgarian mobile phone number.

-A debit card can be handy, and they are widely recognised for payments in shops, cafés, and restaurants.
+A debit card can be handy, and it is widely recognised for payments in shops, cafés, and restaurants.
 Most banks would charge a small fee for every cash withdrawal from an ATM.
 In addition, all debit cards have daily and weekly limits to the maximum amount one can withdraw or spend.

 Top 3 Bulgarian banks

 Most banks in Bulgaria are subsidiaries of bigger European banks.
 For example, Unicredit Bulbank is owned by the Italian Unicredit, DSK Bank is owned by the Hungarian OTP and United Bulgarian Bank (UBB for short) is own by the Belgium KBC.
 They all offer savings accounts, as well as personal loans, mortgages, and sometimes even insurance.
 A well-known Bulgarian insurance provider DZI is also part of the KBC group of companies.